siy/CafeBabe/README.md

  - private destructor which destroys 'value' depending on the type
  - static factory method named after class name with leading character converted to lower case
  - Accessor (getter) for value

-Note that class declaration basically is a template which is instantiated for each different type for which this class is created.
+Note that class declaration shown above is a template which is instantiated for each different type for which this class is created.

 Example of more complex class which implements few api's: